 The first step to creating a program is to run a pilot.

 It was a great experience, and it prepared me to run the first full length, cohort, where I learned even more.
 And the program has never stopped improving!
-It’s because of all that pre-work and improvement that I feel so completely confident in the Build Your Practice Accelerator.
+It’s because of all that pre-work and improvement that I feel so completely confident helping you Finish Your Website and grow your practice.

 So don’t start by designing a huge online program to sell to 100 people; let’s start by getting 3-5 people in a room to hash out the most important aspects of your program.

 This isn’t the end, but the very beginning.
 There is so much more to learn, and I can say with great confidence that I can help.
-If you are ready to take those next steps in your practice, check out my new program, the Build Your Practice Accelerator and let’s work together!.
+If you are ready to take those next steps in your practice, check out my new program, schedule a FREE Strategy Call and let’s finish your website!
 You got this.